kashishm23/demo/README.md

 # demo
-This is the demo for git and github .
+This is the demo for git and github.
+# Student
+Kashish Mathur